MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-run-on-docker.md

 ###  Run the Docker image

-Run the following command in a Command Prompt as Administrator to run a Docker image of [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)]:
+Run the following command in a Command Prompt as Administrator to run a Docker image of Microsoft Dynamics NAV:
 `docker run -e accept_eula=Y -m 4G microsoft/dynamics-nav`

-You will get the W1 country version of the latest cumulative update of the latest version of [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] running on your computer.
+You will get the W1 country version of the latest cumulative update of the latest version of Microsoft Dynamics NAV 2016 and 2017 running on your computer.
 You can also run any other cumulative update (of 2016 or 2017), by specifying the version, the CU, and the country version you want as a tag:

 `docker run -e accept_eula=Y -m 4G microsoft/dynamics-nav:2016-cu5-dk`